JetBrains/kotlin-multiplatform-dev-docs/topics/tools/compose-hot-reload.md

 ### To an existing project

+Starting with Compose Multiplatform 1.10.0, the Compose Hot Reload plugin is [bundled](whats-new-compose-110.md#compose-hot-reload-integration) and enabled by default for all projects that include a **desktop target**.

+If your project already includes a desktop target, you can upgrade to Compose Multiplatform version 1.10.0 or later and enjoy Compose Hot Reload functionality out-of-the-box.

-This section walks you through the steps to add Compose Hot Reload to an existing multiplatform project.
+While it is enabled by default, you can still explicitly declare the Compose Hot Reload plugin to use a specific older version.

+#### Earlier versions of Compose Multiplatform {initial-collapse-state="collapsed" collapsible="true"}

+For multiplatform projects using a Compose Multiplatform version earlier than 1.10.0, you must have a desktop target configured and then explicitly add the Compose Hot Reload plugin.
 The steps refer to the project from the [Create an app with shared logic and UI](compose-multiplatform-create-first-app.md) tutorial as a reference.

-> Starting from Compose Multiplatform 1.10.0, you no longer need to configure the Compose Hot Reload plugin separately,
-> as it is [bundled](whats-new-compose-110.md#compose-hot-reload-integration) and enabled by default for projects that include a desktop target.
-> However, you can still explicitly declare the Compose Hot Reload plugin to use a specific version.
->
-{style="note"}
+1. Introduce the desktop target: create the `jvmMain` directory, define a `main()` function, and provide the `actual` implementations.
+   If your project already includes a desktop target, you can skip this step.
+   For reference, see the sample in [Add a JVM entry point](migrate-from-android.md#optional-add-a-jvm-entry-point).

-1. In your project, update the version catalog with the latest version of Compose Hot Reload (see [Releases](https://github.com/JetBrains/compose-hot-reload/releases)).
+2. Update the version catalog with the latest version of Compose Hot Reload (see [Releases](https://github.com/JetBrains/compose-hot-reload/releases)).
    In `gradle/libs.versions.toml`, add the following code:
    ```kotlin
    composeHotReload = { id = "org.jetbrains.compose.hot-reload", version.ref = "composeHotReload"}